DBB-Software/dbbs-solutions/packages/feature-config/README.md

 ## License

-The DBBS Platform Base is open-source software licensed under the [MIT License](LICENSE).
+The DBBS Pre-Built Solutions is open-source software licensed under the [MIT License](LICENSE).

 ## Authors and owners